desaikinjal44-lab/AI-Machine-Learning-Portfolio/README.md

 ## Welcome to My AI & Machine Learning Portfolio

 Hello!
-I'm Kinjal Desai, an aspiring AI and Data Analytics professional passionate about using artificial intelligence and data analytics to solve real-world problems.
+I'm *Kinjal Desai*, an aspiring AI and Data Analytics professional passionate about using artificial intelligence and data analytics to solve real-world problems.

 This portfolio showcases projects I have completed throughout my AI and Machine Learning coursework, demonstrating my skills in generative AI, chatbot development, data analysis, and user-centered design.